tobias-gaenzler/colormix/README.md

 You restart by clicking *Reset*.

 ## Development
-Clone the repo, import the project in your favorite IDE (Intellij Idea, VSC) and use
+Clone the repo and either import the project in your favorite IDE (Intellij Idea, VSC) or use the command line:
 * pub get
 * webdev serve

 That will open a chrome browser with the app.

+### Executing tests
-You can execute tests:
+You can execute unit tests:
->   pub run test -p vm test (for unit tests)
+>  pub run test -p vm test

+or web tests (browser)
->   pub run test -p chrome test (for tests with web browser )
+>   pub run test -p chrome test